4x32GB/Tutorial-Central/Terminal_Related/Git_Configuration.md

 ```bash
 sudo [appmanager] install gh -y
 ```
 > **_NOTE:_** I use nala as my package manager, but if you use apt, dnf, or yay you will do whatever is the equivalent.
-The APT equivalent is exactly as above since nala is just a fork of APT.
+You may see alternative package managers aside from nala/apt, such as dnf, because I tend to flip flop between distributions a lot.

 ## Caching Your Personal Access Token